yzhouas/yzhouas.github.io/_pages/about.md

 # Academic News
+* May., 2024 Generative Remove released in Adobe Lightroom.
 * Apr., 2024 Generative Fill with new Firefly Model 3 is released in PS Beta during Adobe MAX London 2024.
 * Feb., 2024.
 One paper accepted to CVPR'24.
 * Oct., 2023.
 Generative Fill / Remove Tool related features have been released in Photoshop Web, Adobe Express, Adobe Stock, Stardust, Adobe Illustrator and many Adobe Sneaks in Adobe MAX 2023.